 NOTE: This information about H-1B quotas does not apply to students who obtain H-1B employment with an institution of higher learning, because such employers are exempt from the H-1B cap and can file H-1B petitions throughout the year with any start date.

 - GLACIER Tax Prep printed Form W-7 (Application for IRS Individual Taxpayer Identification Number) for me and the GLACIER Tax Prep instruction sheet says that I should attach a letter from the University of Michigan stating that I have not been offered and have not secured employment.
 Where can I get this letter?

 - The University Payroll Office has advised that a different procedure should be followed.
 Instead of a “no employment” letter, you should request a “rejection letter” (letter of ineligibility) from the Social Security Administration.
-Please follow these these instructions, which explain how to get a “rejection letter” from the Social Security Administration and how to have the document copies required for your Form W-7 reviewed and certified by an International Center advisor.
+Please follow these these instructions, which explain how to get a “rejection letter” from the Social Security Administration.

 - I am using GLACIER Tax Prep but have questions.

 - Click on the Help link at the top of any Glacier Tax Prep screen.
 You will then be able to send a question to the Glacier Tax Prep Support Center.
 The Support Center will send a response to the email address in your Glacier Tax Prep record.